truenas/documentation/content/TrueCommand/Administration/Settings/_index.md

 {{< tabs "Administration Tabs" >}}
 {{< tab "About" >}}
-The **About** tab contains the current TrueCommand system ID and version, contact information for iXsystems and license details.
+The **About** tab contains the current TrueCommand system ID and version, contact information for iXsystems, and license details.

 ![AdministrationAbout](/images/TrueCommand/1.3/AdministrationAbout.png "Administration Configuration")